Samshad1/Samshad1/README.md

 - 👋 **Hi, my name is Sani Samuel.**
-- 👀 I am a Data Analyst who has been practicing for more than a year.
+- 👀 I am a Data Analyst who works in risk management.
 - 🌱 I am very much intrigued by AI and I have a strong interest in Data Science, Data Engineering, and Machine Learning
 - 💞️ I’m looking to collaborate on projects
 - 📫 You can reach me via email: sanisamuel96@gmail.com